OBueckert/ESSPPCKB/README.md

 Happy Birthday Evan!

-This is the repository Evan Super Secret Party Planning Committee Macro Keyboard!
+This is the repository for the Evan Super Secret Party Planning Committee Macro Keyboard!

 This macro keyboard is powered by the Quantum Mechanical Keyboard Firmware: https://qmk.fm/